 How do I get started in therapy?

 **I value the referrals from other providers as they are usually screening and matching you to the best therapist for you and your needs.
-If you are being referred from another provider (other therapist, doctor, etc.), please contact me via email at firstname.lastname@example.org if you do not see a time that works with your schedule, you are needing something sooner, or you don’t see availability.**
+If you are being referred from another provider (other therapist, doctor, etc.), please contact me via email at email@example.com.**

 3. Be available in a private, quiet space for your phone call.
-We will call you from 256-459-8229 at the scheduled time.
-If you do not answer, we will try a second time.
-If you do not answer after these attempts, this will be considered a no-show for the consultation, and you will need to contact us via email at email@example.com in order to reschedule.
+I will call you from 256-459-8229 at the scheduled time.
+If you do not answer, I will try a second time.
+If you do not answer after these attempts, this will be considered a no-show for the consultation, and you will need to contact us via email at firstname.lastname@example.org in order to reschedule.
 You are not guaranteed a consultation call reschedule if you no showed your appointment.

 What are my options for therapy?

 Our options for sessions are as follows: in-office or telehealth for clients in Texas.
 For Alabama, I only offer telehealth for all new clients.
 If you prefer or require in-office sessions in Alabama, I can provide referrals to other providers in the area or you can check Psychology Today or your insurance provider.
 Telehealth is offered through HIPAA compliant Zoom unless your insurance plan requires another platform or unless previously discussed.
 Please let me know in advance if you would like me to wear a mask in sessions.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?